charlesbrandt/public/system/virtualization/docker.md

 Docker implements a container solution.
 Containers are a lighter weight alternative to a full virtual machine.
 They are run on the host operating system, but they are encapsulated to provide isolation, security, and compartmentalization.

-Docker has great documentation:
+Docker documentation:
 https://docs.docker.com/

-A great overview:
+Overview:
 https://docs.docker.com/engine/understanding-docker/

 https://docs.docker.com/engine/userguide/

-This cheat sheet is another great overview, and closely resembles what these notes cover:
+Cheat sheet with an overview (similar intent as this doc)
 https://github.com/wsargent/docker-cheat-sheet

-This guide also has a nice introduction to what containers are:
+Introduction to what containers are:
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

 ## Dockerfiles